Abscess in Cats

 An abscess is defined as a sac or lump that contains pus.
-Abscesses are generally caused by bacteria, parasites, or foreign material under the skin.
+Abscesses are generally caused by bacteria, parasites, or foreign material under the skin and is a very common condition in cats.
 Trauma to the skin or underlying tissues may predispose to infection and abscess formation.

 The hallmark signs of an abscess are pain and swelling in the area, as well as redness and an increased temperature of the skin overlying the abscess.